mirror of

 self-configuring, resilient and encrypted mesh.</p>

-<p>As an example, its possible to set up a Raspberry Pi connected to both a
+<p>As an example, it’s possible to set up a Raspberry Pi connected to both a

 LoRa radio, a packet radio TNC and a WiFi network.
 Once the interfaces are